 General Assembly Actions

-The Pennsylvania General Assembly recessed for the summer and will return to finish the 2017-18 Session in the fall.
-PennAEYC staff will continue to monitor legislation on our "watch list" and keep an eye out for any new developments in early care and education.
+The Pennsylvania General Assembly kicked off the 2019-20 Legislative Session in January.
+PennAEYC staff are monitoring legislation that is being introduced for any new developments in early care and education.
 See our position statements for legislation we are monitoring.

 A recent poll of 602 Pennsylvania residents conducted by Magellan Strategies demonstrates strong support for funding high-quality child care.
 Key findings from the poll indicated that: